cse163/book/book_source/source/module-1-introduction-to-python/lesson-3-strings-and-lists/lists.md

 ```

 The great thing about `list` s in Python, is that they share a lot of the same syntax for operations as `str` s.
-The following snippet shows you all of the string syntaxes we learned this lecture also applies to lists.
+The following snippet shows you all of the string syntaxes we learned this lecture also apply to lists.

 ```{snippet}
 l = ['dog', 'says', 'woof']